Jiu-jitsu represents the triumph of human intelligence over brute strength- Helio Gracie

 first month of unlimited classes for $99

-Teaching physical literacy skills and BJJ etiquette in a fun and engaging manner with an overarching goal of developing basic proficiency in BJJ specific movements and techniques.
+Developing physical literacy skills in a fun and engaging manner with the aim of developing proficiency in BJJ etiquette, basic movements, and techniques.

 Lineage: Kyle Cardinal —> Rodrigo Munduruca —> Royler Gracie —> Helio Gracie